What Is Regulation Thermometry?

 - Musculoskeletal disorders

 - Various neoplastic (cancerous) and inflammatory conditions

-You will be asked to come to the clinic wearing long pants and sleeves, having had a light breakfast but no shower or bath (full instructions will be given to you when you book your appointment).
-When you arrive, you will be asked to remove your glasses and turn off your cell phone while you relax and adjust to the temperature of the clinic for about 15 minutes.
-Then your first scan will be done with an infrared sensor that is lightly placed on the skin at over 100 different points on your head and torso.
-After a 10 minute cooling period, the scan will be repeated.
-All together, the process takes about 45 minutes.
-Your results will be reviewed at a follow-up appointment.
+When you schedule your appointment you will be given a set of instructions on how to prepare for your scan.
+When you first arrive for your scan you will be asked to sit quietly and relax for about 15 minutes.
+Your first scan will then be done with an infrared sensor that is lightly placed on the skin at over 100 specific points on your head and torso.
+After a 10 minute cooling period, the same 100 points will be tested again.
+Your doctor will review your results with you in detail at a separate follow-up appointment.